dsanchez-garcia/accim/docs/how to use.md

 - ASTtol: stands for Adaptive Setpoint Temperature tolerance.
 It applies the number that you enter as a tolerance for the adaptive heating and cooling setpoint temperatures.
 The  original problem was that, if we assigned the adaptive setpoint straight to the comfort limit (i.e. you enter '0' for ASTtol), there were a few hours that fell outside the comfort zone because of the error in some decimals in the simulation of the operative temperature.
 Therefore, the original purpose of this feature is to control that all hours are comfortable hours (i.e. operative temperature falls within the comfort zone), and we can make that sure by considering a little tolerance of 0.10 °C. For example, say that adaptive cooling and heating setpoints are originally 29.5 and 21.5°C at some day; if you enter '1' for ASTtol, then the setpoints would be modified to 28.5 and 22.5°C (1°C below original cooling setpoint, and 1°C above original heating setpoint).
 The function will create a sequence of numbers based on the entered values.
 So, numbers must be entered in 3 stages: first, the start of the sequence; second, the end of the sequence, and third, the steps.
 So for example, if you enter '0' for the start, '1' for the end, and '0.25' for the steps, you would be getting ASTtol values of 0°C, 0.25°C, 0.5°C, 0.75°C and 1°C. If you don't enter any number, it'll be used '0.1' as the default value (as previously said, to make sure all hours are comfortable hours), and you would be getting only one variation of 0.1°C.

+- NameSuffix: the text you would like to add at the end of the file name.

+- verboseMode: True to print all process in screen, False to not to print it.
+Default is True.

+- confirmGen: Generally, this argument should be left as default.
+True to confirm automatically the generation of IDFs; if False, you'll be asked to confirm in command prompt.
+Default is False.
+So, if you are going to set it True, be sure about the number of IDFs you are going to generate, because these might be thousands.

 So, below you can see a sample name of an IDF created by using ACCIM's MultipleZone functions.
 The package takes the original IDF file as a reference, saves a copy, run all the functions so that setpoint temperatures are transformed from static to adaptive, an changes its name based on the values previously entered:

 __TestModel_MultipleZone_pymod[AS_EN16798[CA_1[CM_3[HM_2[VC_0[VO_0.0[MT_50.0[MW_50.0[AT_0.1[standard__